svenstaro/bvh/README.md

 test ray::bench::bench_intersects_aabb_naive                             ... bench:      34,958 ns/iter (+/- 259)
 ```

-These performance measurements show that traversing a Bvh is much faster than traversing a list.
+These performance measurements show that traversing a BVH is much faster than traversing a list.

 ### Optimization